kareemNass2357/UltimateKeyboard/README.md

 ![alt text](https://github.com/kareemNass2357/UltimateKeyboard/blob/main/instructions/capslock.PNG?raw=true)

 ### tricks:
-* the context menu (CapsLock & ? )is extremely useful when working with the keyboard only , it does the same effect as a mouse left click.
+* the context menu (CapsLock & ? )is extremely useful when working with the keyboard only , it does the same effect as a mouse right click.

 ## Mouse Mode